microsoft/vcpkg/docs/maintainers/vcpkg_build_make.md

 ### ENABLE_INSTALL
 IF the port supports the install target use vcpkg_install_make() instead of vcpkg_build_make()

+### MAKEFILE
+Specifies the Makefile as a relative path from the root of the sources passed to `vcpkg_configure_make()`

 ### BUILD_TARGET
 The target passed to the make build command (`./make <target>`).
 If not specified, the 'all' target will be passed.

+### DISABLE_PARALLEL
+The underlying buildsystem will be instructed to not parallelize

+### SUBPATH
+Additional subdir to invoke make in.
+Useful if only parts of a port should be built.

 ## Notes:
 This command should be preceeded by a call to [`vcpkg_configure_make()`](vcpkg_configure_make.md).